boaznahum/cubesolve/README.md

 parts in front face – the way I know to solve.

-But the code is organized(see below) in such way that you can enhance and even replace the solver, the model and the viewer is totaly seperated from other layers(as should be :wink:)
+But the code is organized(see below) in such way that you can enhance and even replace the solver, the model and the viewer are totally seperated from other layers(as should be :wink:)

 ## Installing and running

-Better to create a virtual enviroment, then
+Better to create a virtual environment, then

 ```
   python -m pip install -U -r requirements.txt